mike4e/habitat/README.md

 ## High Level Plan
 * use Terraform to provision multiple hosts, either using multiple EC2 instances or Beanstalk (which may provide auto-scaling)
-* Use ALB to load balance, as configured either separatelly or as part of Beanstalk
+* Use ALB to load balance, configured either as part of Beanstalk, or separately with Terraform
 * use Ansible to configure a web server/application on the instances provisioned by Terraform

 ## Points to consider (TBD)